vlvagerviwager/stardew-valley-recipes/README.md

 # Stardew Valley Recipes

-A markdown checklist of all Stardew Valley recipes, to be used as a reference particularly for the following achievements:
+A markdown checklist of all Stardew Valley recipe names, to be used as a reference particularly for the following achievements:

 - Cook (Cook 10 different recipes)
 - Sous Chef (Cook 25 different recipes)